Helpful Information

 Part 1 - Writing

-Unleash your Inner Storyteller and develop your written communication skills...
+Unleash your child’s Inner Storyteller and develop their written communication skills...

 A great writer starts by mapping out their story – so let’s give it a go!
-Download our story map template or draw your own template.
-If you don’t feel like writing, you could even draw your ideas.
+Download our story map template or encourage your child to draw their own template.
+If your child doesn’t feel like writing, they could even draw their ideas.

 Step 1: What’s your big idea?

-Let your imagination run wild.
-Maybe you woke up on a planet in outer space or perhaps you want to tell a story based on a real-life experience you’ve had.
+Let your child’s imagination run wild.
+Maybe they woke up on a planet in outer space or perhaps they want to tell a story based on a real-life experience you’ve had.

 Step 2: Develop the main character (the protagonist) and setting